Zyrakia/productive-plants/README.md

 **Early Harvest Prevention** - Stop killing your crops before it's time.

-> If enabled, immature crops will dodge your wild harvesting, so you can ravage through your farm without worry.
+> Immature crops will dodge your wild harvesting, so you can ravage through your farm without worry.
+This is temporarily
+> deactivated while crouching.

 ## Supported Versions